mort607e/riverseg/README.md

 ## Note
 - Trained using pseudo-labels derived from spectral indices (not manual annotations)
 - Performance varies across environments (e.g. ice, wetlands, cloud cover)
+- The training code is NOT included in this repository.
+If interested, please reach out.
 ---

 ## Related Work